-Ice-Station Quellette is an evolving and expanding media project, an ongoing super fiction about a team of polar explorers and scientists, realized through original art, vintage and manipulated ephemera, sculpture, characters, narrative, and installation – dedicated to illuminating the future through the past, the present through the future, the science through art, and the art through the science.
+Ice-Station Quellette is an evolving and expanding media project, an ongoing super fiction about a team of polar explorers and scientists, realized through original art, vintage and manipulated ephemera, sculpture, characters, narrative, and installation – dedicated to illuminating the future through the past, the present through the future, science through art, and art through science.

-The Ice Station is on permanent display as part of the Meow Wolf collective's grand installation, the work of over a hundred artists and artisans, designers and builders, musicians, tech-wizards, writers, and film-makers.
-The 35,000 square-foot rehab of an abandoned bowling alley, sponsored in part by George RR Martin, "Game of Thrones" author, is loosely connected along a central narrative, and visitors can "play" the space like a game.
+The Ice Station is on display as part of the Meow Wolf collective's grand installation, the work of a raucous team of artists, music and film-makers, artisanal welders, laser-cutters, and tech-creatives.
+The 35,000 square-foot rehab of an abandoned bowling alley, helped in part by George RR Martin, "Game of Thrones" author, is loosely connected along a central narrative, and visitors can "play" the space like a game.
 Even more ambitious projects are now in the works for Las Vegas and Denver.
 The opening attracted press in the New York Times, the LA Times and the London Telegraph, plus coverage across various arts and tech and science fiction sites.

 The original Meow Wolf core assumed leadership roles, and the various teams – Tech, Narrative, Fabrication, Film, et al – gave presentations on interactivity experiments, backstory, construction safety, and more.
 Many had relocated to participate; the excitement was high, and so was the learning curve.
 MW had a lot of experience in site installation, but the scale and formality was new, requiring detailed architectural plans, building permits, fireproofing, and project management.